JamesTheHacker/meme-maker/README.md

 }

-let filename = meme(options);
+let filename = memeMaker(options);
 ```

-If successful `meme` returns the filename of the created meme (default: .png), otherwise an exception is thrown.
+If successful `memeMaker` returns the filename of the created meme (default: .png), otherwise an exception is thrown.

 Other options can also be overridden: